 All students in Y7 to Y9 will sit internal end of year examinations in all subject areas.
 These will be taking place in lessons in the last half term.
 Attendance during these weeks is vital.

-Students in Y10 will sit trial exams during a two week period from 13th June 2022 – 24th June 2022. .
+Students in Y10 will sit trial exams during a two week period in June.
 It is vital that all students attend fully during the trial exams.
 A full examination timetable will be published in advance.
-Y10 students will also be entered for their English Language GCSE in the summer exam serie in 2022 and a number of vocational subject including, Business, Sports Studies, Music, Health and Social care, Hospitality and Catering and iMedia also complete their external exams in the summer of Y10.

-Students in Y11 will sit trial exams from 22nd November 2021 – 10th December 2021.
-The exams will be full GCSE exams and will be reported in GCSE grades in a ‘mock’ style GCSE results day on 17th January.
+Students in Y11 will sit trial exams from 28nd November 2022 – 9th December 2022.
+The exams will be full GCSE exams and will be reported in GCSE grades in a ‘mock’ style GCSE results day on 16th January.
 It is vital that all students attend fully during the trial exams.
 A full examination timetable will be published in advance.
-The Department of Education has published some amendments to the GCSE's for 2022 to account for the students lost learning due to COVID.
-We expect further detail from the individual exam boards in time which we will communicate to you as we have it.

 All students will be issued with individual examination timetables for each trial exam period and their final GCSE examinations.
 Examination timetables will also be published here.